farm-ng/farm-ng-amiga/README.md

-# farm-ng Brain ADK
+# farm-ng Brain SDK

 ### Install

-We recommend running the brain ADK applications in a virtual environment to avoid conflicts with other packages / versions installed on your system.
+We recommend running the brain SDK applications in a virtual environment to avoid conflicts with other packages / versions installed on your system.
 Though this is not a requirement and you are welcome to decide how/where to install.

 Install `pip3` & `virtualenv`: